williamhullender/configure-ad/README.md

 Then go to client-1 and sign out of jane_admin, and sign in using the new username and password.

-You can see that you were able to login now as the new user.
+You can see that you can log in now as the new user.

-Finally we can look at Group Policies and Managing Accounts.
-First we will configure the Group Policy.
+Finally, we can look at Group Policies and Managing Accounts.
+First, we will configure the Group Policy.

-In dc-1, rightclick start and click run.
+In dc-1, right-click start and click run.
 Input "gpmc.msc" and hit Enter.

 </p>
 <br />